Knowing how to calculate bets can be a useful skill to have in sports betting.

-Basically, betting odds are the likelihood of an outcome occurring and the amount of money you’d receive for correctly predicting said outcome.
+Basically, betting odds are the likelihood of an outcome occurring and the amount of money you’d receive for correctly predicting a said outcome.

 To illustrate, we will explain the three most popular ways of displaying odds and how to calculate odds to find your expected profit.

 Using Our Betting Odds Calculator

 Before we get into the math, let’s have a play around with our betting odds calculator.